tokenrove/imago/README.md

 ## Usage examples

-All usage examples are taken from [here](http://matthieu.villeneuve.free.fr/dev/imago/examples.html).
+Most of the examples are taken from [here](http://matthieu.villeneuve.free.fr/dev/imago/examples.html).

 ### Resizing an image